-If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Head Teacher / Principal should be informed immediately.
+If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Headteacher should be informed immediately.
 If the allegation or concern may fall within the following criteria the LADO will be contacted at the earliest possibly opportunity and within 1 working day.

-- Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he may pose a risk of harm to children
+- Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he may pose a risk of harm to children works with children Child Protection procedures will be followed and a referral made to the Rapid Interventions and Assessment Team.
+The LADO will also be informed.

-The Head Teacher / Principal will not carry out the investigation him/herself or interview pupils.
+The Headteacher will not carry out the investigation herself or interview pupils.

 If a child makes an allegation of physical abuse against an adult that works with children and there are visible bruises, marks or injuries.
-Or if a child makes an allegation of sexual abuse against an adult that works with children Child Protection procedures will be followed and a referral made to the Rapid Interventions and Assessment Team.
-The LADO will also be informed.
+Or if a child makes an allegation of sexual abuse against an adult that

-The Head Teacher / Principal must exercise, and be accountable for, their professional judgement on the action to be taken, as follows -
+The Headteacher must exercise, and be accountable for, their professional judgement on the action to be taken, as follows -

-If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures as stated in point 2, the Head Teacher / Principal will notify the Local Authority Designated Officer (LADO) (Tel: 01582 548069).
-The LADO will liaise with the Head Teacher and advise about action to be taken which will be in accordance with the interagency procedures for managing allegations. .
+If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures as stated in point 2, the Headteacher will notify the Local Authority Designated Officer (LADO) (Tel: 01582 548069).
+The LADO will liaise with the Head Teacher and advise about action to be taken which will be in accordance with the interagency procedures for managing allegations.

-If the Head Teacher / Principal is uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
+If the Headteacher is uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
 This consultation and the advice offered will be recorded and held on file.

-Where an allegation has been made against the Head Teacher / Principal, then the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
+Where an allegation has been made against the Headteacher, then the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
 For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of Luton Safeguarding Children Board